demmerichs/CodeJamTemplate/README.md

 Especially in C++, you should make heavy use of code shortcuts, to avoid spending time on typing and fixing typos.
 Take a look at the examples in this repo and in the header of the template file, where the definitions of the abbreviations can be found (also in this repo under `tools/abbr.cpp`).

+The template makes heavy use of `//#region` and `//#endregion` comments.
+Hopefully, you are able to configure your IDE to define these comments as custom fold sections.
+In Atom this can be done with the custom-folds package.
+Additionally, if you specify all custom regions to be folded upon opening a file, you will have a clean and short view of your file with only the essentials visible, that need modification by you.

 # Todos
 - [x] documentation
 - [x] example